datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 cat pipe.out & cat > pipe.in
 ```

-This is a script I call `fooodem.sh` (pronounced fauxdem), and provides a very nice interactive session for the BBS (many of the screen shots were taken this way).
+This is a script I call `fooodem.sh` (fauxdem), and provides a very nice interactive session for the BBS (many of the screen shots were taken this way).
 I also use this with pwntools when crafting and testing exploits.
 This pairs nicely with `mooodem.sh` which is based on the OOO hacked up `minimodem`.

 > To be true to myself, in the end, I created a one-shot payload since that is how I would have solved this before the end of the CTF.